Qrishna/webserver/README.md

 # webserver
-A web server written with express.
-It uses a library (pythonicnodejs) that I wrote for those that hate the ugly javascript syntax and love python
+A web server written with express.js for a device management platform.